 Out of the $200 million dollars invested into Spotify up until this date, how much has actually been paid through to the artists on the mentioned labels?
 TMV have it on very good authority that artists have received zero, nada, and zilch from these high and extortionate licensing deals undertaken by the labels they are signed to.

-Drilling down further, these labels stand to make a killing if Spotify is listed on the stock exchange.
+Drilling down further, all of these labels stand to make a killing if Spotify is listed on the stock exchange.
 Reinforcing this is the statement made by Pink Floyd’s manager Paul Loasby that “Payment to artists is not going to be high on their priority list”.
-And so sadly based on current behaviour it is clear artists will not see the clear light of day in terms of a payout.
+And so sadly based on current behaviour it is clear artists will not see the clear light of day in terms of any of that payout.

-Reinforcing this is the fact that allowing labels to own equity in digital music services ensures serious conflicts on interest between, the service, labels and artists.
-Clearly the global artists taking down their tracks from Spotify and other streaming services have illustrated that they understand this.
+Reinforcing this is the fact that having labels own equity in digital music services ensures serious conflicts on interest between, the service, labels and artists.
+Clearly the global artists taking down their tracks from Spotify and other streaming services illustrated this.

-The conflict of interest is crystal clear – if a label owns equity in a digital music service, it is in the labels interest to keep royalty payouts to a minimum, as it will make more money on the backend from the equity owned in the digital music service than it will out of artist royalty payments.
+The conflict of interest is crystal clear – if a label owns equity in a digital music service, it is in the labels interest to keep royalty payouts to a minimum, as it will make more money on the backend from the equity owned in digital music service.
 The artists who have already demanded their music be taken down have seen no payout from advances received by their labels paid by Spotify and understand that the labels will not payout any of the winnings when an IPO eventuates, which it will.

 Ironically, Cosmo Lush the SVP of Digital Business at EMI states “If you take a stake in a partners business, your objectives are much better aligned with that business”.
-In real speak this can be translated as being “better aligned” means receiving high advances, owning part of said company and paying less in royalties to artists.
-This label statement drills down and confirms the conflict of interest between service, label and artist in such a situation.
+In real speak this can be translated as being “better aligned” means paying less in royalties to artists.
+This label statement drills down and confirms the conflict of interest between label and artist in such a situation.

 The added benefit to services such as Spotify is that they would protect themselves from having numerous artists, which could turn into a domino effect leaving their services.
 If such a domino effect were to occur then labels, artists and Spotify including its investors would all lose out.
 With the continued lack of transparency from labels and Spotify, TMV views this as a very real significant risk.
 The fact is everyone needs Spotify and services of its ilk like Pandora, Rhapsody, MOG and Deezer, as without them everyone suffers and there will be no alternatives to curbing piracy.